 A “men only” group to teach coeds romanticism across disciplines.

-Just two months prior, some other “men onlys” were out west dressing up pigs in Nevada to see how a thermonuclear blast affected their bodies.
+Just two months prior to this article, some other “men onlys” were out west dressing up pigs in Nevada to see how a thermonuclear blast affected their bodies.
 They called their degenerate oinking party, Operation Plumbbob, and it was hundreds of kilotons of explosives detonated to radioactively “blend background and foreground to make a complete picture”.

 Hindsight is not always 20/20, for we still allow very dangerous modern pig-partying counterparts to walk the earth unscathed by communal scorn and hatred.
 There are good men and bad men orchestrating the human comedy throughout history.
 Men only, who are attracted to opposite poles of radical behavior.
 Both are deeply expressive.
 One group gives a pig a name and dresses her up for torture and doom.
 The other goes quiet, into art, and bides time on a men only earth, expressing individual schizophrenia with pretty pictures and things.